role-suite/role-client/README.md

 ## Overview

 **Röle** (Turkish for "Relay") is a lightweight, modern API client designed for developers who need a fast, cross-platform tool for testing REST APIs.
-Built with Flutter and following clean architecture principles, Röle offers a beautiful native experience on Windows, macOS, Linux, Android, iOS, and Web.
+Built with Flutter and following clean architecture principles, Röle offers a beautiful native experience on Windows, macOS, Linux, Android, and iOS.

 Whether you're debugging backend endpoints, testing microservices, or documenting API behavior, Röle provides an intuitive interface with powerful features like environment variable substitution, request collections, and Postman import support.